 Before making contact, the collection agent will read through your supporting documentation and do research on your debtor to understand your specific situation.
 Phone contact is made early in the process with other written communications to follow.
-If your debtor does not cooperate, the collection agency may report to the credit bureaus, so there are real, concrete consequences to your debtor for failing to pay.
+If your debtor does not cooperate, the collection agency may report to the credit bureaus or consider (with your consent) filing a lawsuit, so there are real, concrete consequences to your debtor for failing to pay.

 The best collection agencies (the only ones we work with) take a collaborative approach with your debtor, attempting to let them resolve the situation with their head held high.
 The collection agent will educate your debtor on why it’s important to pay on time and will work with them to create a settlement or installment-based payment plan if necessary.